anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ## Domain Labels - An Introduction

-Domain labels are tags associated with individual lexicographic articles or senses in a dictionary or similar lexicographic resource which indicate that a lexical unit or a specific sense belongs to a specialised domain, e.g., Sport or Medicine.
-Dictionary domain labels can be organised in terms of taxonomies or thesauri, something which makes the original resource easier to navigate and to integrate with other datasets.
-Such labels play an important role in many lexicographic resources but there hasn’t been much work on modelling these in linked data in a way that better exploits the possibilities of the Semantic Web stack.
+Domain labels are tags associated with individual entries, senses or other components of an entry in a lexical resource which indicate that a given entry, sense (or other linguistic phenonenon) belongs to a specialised domain.
+They have a long history within traditional lexicography and are a common occurrence in most dictionaries.
+Domain labels can be organised in taxonomies or thesauri, something which helps to make lexical information easier to navigate.
+Although such labels play an important role in lexical resources, and especially in lexicographic resources, there hasn’t been much work on modelling these as in linked data lexicons in a way that better exploits the possibilities of the Semantic Web stack (although see (Almeida et. al, 2022).

+In the rest of this document, after a brief introduction to the topic in the next section where we clarify further what we mean by domain labels, we will present a series of guidelines for how to encode domain label information in RDF using three linked data vocabularies, namely OntoLex-Lemon, SKOS, and Lexicog.
+These will be illustrated by a

 ### Background